whatdhack/tf-nms/README.md

 # A simple custom NMS, that appears to be 2.4x better then the one in Tensorflow
 python ./customnms_test.py --algo basic
 ```
+# performance
+The "basic" algorithm is about 2.4x faster than the "v2" algorithm found in Tensorflow 1.15.

+# references
+1. Reflections on Non Maximum Suppression (NMS), https://medium.com/@whatdhack/reflections-on-non-maximum-suppression-nms-d2fce148ef0a